Monodromy representations of $p$-adic differential equations in families: Connections on annuli

 \subsection{Preliminaries}

-\begin{defn} Throughout this paper, let $K$ be a nonarchimedean field of mixed characteristics $(0,p)$.
+\begin{defn} Throughout this paper, let $K$ be a nonarchimedean field (i.e., a field complete with respect to a multiplicative absolute value, or equivalently a height-1 valuation) of mixed characteristics $(0,p)$.
 Let $\kappa_K$ be the residue field of $K$.
-We use throughout Huber's model of analytic geometry in terms of \emph{adic spcaces} over $K$ \cite{huber-book}, although much of our intuition will be derived from Berkovich's model \cite{berkovich1, berkovich2}.
-(It would also be possible to use \emph{reified adic spaces} in the sense of \cite{kedlaya-reified}.)
-In particular, when we refer to an \emph{affinoid} adic space, we mean the space associated to a Huber pair over $K$ in which the underlying Huber ring need \emph{not} be a classical affinoid algebra in the sense of Tate; to obtain the latter, we add the condition \emph{tft} (topologically of finite type).
+We use throughout Huber's model of analytic geometry in terms of \emph{adic spaces} over $K$ \cite{huber-book}, although much of our intuition will be derived from Berkovich's model \cite{berkovich1, berkovich2}; in particular, we will frequently and without comment use the fact that the topology on a complete Huber ring over $K$ can always be defined by some submultiplicative norm (see \cite[\S~1.5]{kedlaya-aws}).
+It would also be possible to use \emph{reified adic spaces} in the sense of \cite{kedlaya-reified}, but we ignore this point hereafter.

-Let $\overline{X}$ be the maximal Hausdorff quotient of $X$, which set-theoretically consists of the points of $X$ corresponding to valuations of height 1.
-For $x \in X$, let $\calH(x)$ denote the completed residue field of $x$; this depends only on the image of $X$ in $\overline{X}$.
+One consequence of our use of Huber's setting is that when we refer to an \emph{affinoid} adic space, we mean the space associated to a Huber pair over $K$ in which the underlying Huber ring need \emph{not} be a classical affinoid algebra in the sense of Tate; to obtain the latter, we add the condition \emph{tft} (topologically of finite type).